kumu/help/site/guides/perspectives.md

 ### Build from a base perspective

-If you are building multiple perspectives that share many of the same decorations, we recommend first building one "base" perspective that has the common decorations across each of the perspectives.
-You can then copy the "base" perspective and add other decorations that are needed.
+If you are building multiple perspectives that share many of the same decorations, we recommend first building one "base" perspective that includes the common decorations across each of the perspectives.
+You can then copy the "base" perspective and add other decorations as needed.